 Crotons or Rushfoil (Croton variegatum) are a group of plants with thick, waxy leaves and bright foliage.
 With colors and patterns of all types, it’s no wonder they’re some of the most popular houseplants.
 While crotons sometimes have a reputation for being difficult plants, they are easy to care for as long as you provide the proper environment.
-Once you learn how to care for one croton, you’ll be able to confidently add more of these stunning plants to your home.
-Here we’ll take you through everything you need to know about croton plant care at home including potting, planting, light, soil, fertilizing, pruning, and propagation.
+Once you learn how to care for one croton, you’ll be able to add more of these stunning plants to your home confidently.
+In this guide, you’ll find my essential Croton plant care tips including potting, planting, light, soil, fertilizing, pruning, and propagation.
 Let’s go!

 Croton Plant Care Basics: